• Skip to main content

 This post may contain affiliate links

 Cheese coins are the perfect small crispy bite to serve at any holiday party, tailgate, or on any cheeseboard.
+Made with butter, cheddar cheese, rice krispie cereal, and spices - then baked to perfection.
 They have the perfect crunch thanks to rice krispie cereal and bursting with flavor.

 A platter of Rice Krispie Cheese Coins with small bowls of Rice Krispies and shredded cheese in the back.